polaris-slo-cloud/polaris-ai/predictive_monitoring/high-level_monitoring/README.md

 The folder `lstm_approach` contains the code to run the LSTM model.
 To re-train the LSTM, it is possible to run the script `gcd_single-job_multivariate_prediction.py [epochs neurons batch_size] --exp-name [exp]`.
 To reproduce the exact same model, the code is:`gcd_single-job_multivariate_prediction.py 400 50 72 --exp_name exp_01`.

+The folder `transformer_approach` contains all the required components related with the transformer model, as well as a detailed readme file.
+There, one can find the model used for the resource prediction inside the `model` folder.
+Also, a simplified python code called `example.py` is provided in order to test and learn how to use the model.